WeirongChen/ALPHUS/README.md

 - The ‘print_list.txt’ specifies how many pieces you need for each component.
 - In the ‘clips’ folder, only print the one pair (left and right halves) that matches your ultrasound probe.

-#### The current design evolved from our previously published paper:
+#### To cite ALPHUS:
-Derrick, D., Carignan, C., Chen, W.-R., Shujau, M., & Best, C. T. (2018).
-Three-dimensional printable ultrasound transducer stabilization system.
-The Journal of the Acoustical Society of America, 144(5), EL392-EL398. https://doi.org/10.1121/1.5066350
+Chen, W.-R., Stern, M. C., Whalen, D. H., Derrick, D., Carignan, C., Best, C. T., & Tiede, M. (2024).
+Assessing ultrasound probe stabilization for quantifying speech production contrasts using the Adjustable Laboratory Probe Holder for UltraSound (ALPHUS).
+Journal of Phonetics, 105, 101339. https://doi.org/10.1016/j.wocn.2024.101339

 <p align="center">
   <img src="./figs/pic_cor01.jpg" width="350">